Christendom-College-Coding-Club/Christendom-Typesetter-Documentation/Formatting_Guide.md

 NOTE: the preview does not show you the hanging indent, but don't worry - in the final PDF it will be there.
 ### Anything Else
-Cdomtex will accept any LaTeX commands - you just won't get a preview of them.
+Christendom Typesetter will accept any LaTeX commands - you just won't get a preview of them.
 If you need to do something simple, like adding or removing vertical space, you can just look up "how to add vertical space in LaTeX," and you should find something that works, e.g., the \vspace command.
-For more complex formatting, like a different title page format, you can email the project lead, at [lewis.thornberry@christendom.edu], and they will show you how to do what you want.
+For more complex formatting, like a different title page format, you can email the project lead, at lewis.thornberry@christendom.edu, and they will show you how to do what you want.
 Don't be afraid to ask: any questions will help us make this app better.
 ### Modifying the LaTeX templates